makesh-kumar/makesh-kumar/README.md

-### Hi 👋 there, My Name is Makesh, I’m an Engineer and a software developer with 3 years of working experience in the IT industry.
-I have a great passion for building web applications with cool user interfaces by writing clean and efficient code using Javascript frameworks like Angular and React.
+### Hi 👋 there, My Name is Makesh, I’m a passionate Javascript developer specializing in Angular and React with 3+ years of experience.

-My Skills :
-Javascript, Typescript, HTML5 , CSS3 ( Less, Scss) with BEM Standards,
-Angular 2+ , React,
-Bootstrap, Angular Material, Material UI,
-NodeJs, ExpressJs,

 <br />